vuejs/vue-test-utils/docs/api/wrapper/classes.md

 Return `Wrapper` DOM node classes.

-Returns Array of class names.
-Or a boolean if a class name is provided.
+Returns an Array of class names or a boolean if a class name is provided.

 - **Arguments:**